microsoft/vscode-js-debug/README.md

 `VariableStore` maps CDP's `RemoteObject` to DAP's `Variable`.
 Each `Thread` maintains two separate stores: one for variables accessed on pause, and one for the `repl`.
 These stores have different lifetimes, with repl store being cleared when console is cleared, and paused store survining until next resume.

-`ChromeAdapter` manages `Targets` which may or may not contain a `Thread` each.
+`BrowserDelegate` manages `Targets` which may or may not contain a `Thread` each.
 These are targets from CDP, representing pages, iframes, service workers, etc. `FrameModel` constructs a full-page tree of frames from multiple targets, to allow user evaluate in any context.

-`NodeAdapter` manages launching node processes and connecting to them.
+`NodeDelegate` manages launching node processes and connecting to them.
 It pushes one `Thread` per node process to `Adapter`.

 # Contributing